The Graduates of Santa Barbara Newcomers

 Each member is expected to participate in the creation or operation of at least one event per year to qualify for membership in the following year.

-See the web page www.thegraduates.org and the Scrapbook tab for the history of events to date.
-The Club has posted hundreds of events since its formation – over 50 in 2011 through September!
-In addition to these past-event records which provide ideas for future activities, the web page has forms to give guidance in organizing and reporting events.
+See the web page www.thegraduates.org and the Past Events Scrapbook tab on the Members’ Pages index for the history of events to date.
+The Club has posted hundreds of events since its formation!
+These past-event records provide ideas for future activities, and the web page includes forms to give guidance in organizing and reporting events.
+A convenient search box is included for finding past and present events and people by keyword entry.

-Most events are originated by Club members, but several larger events are initiated by the Board each year.
+Many events are originated by Club members, but several larger events are initiated by the Board each year.
 Past examples are the Holiday Dinner Dance, Great Gatsby Dress-All-In-White Garden Party, Summer Solstice Party, Cinco de Mayo, Graduates Camp-Out and others.
-These events are planned so that a large proportion of Club members may attend.
-Live music, refreshments and food are often included in the planning.
+These major events are planned so that a large proportion of Club members may attend.
+Live music, refreshments and food are frequently included.
 Some subsidy is often provided with Board approval, to reduce event cost per member and provide for music or other entertainment.

 Most events are planned as break-even activities, generally with a small charge to members to cover supplies replenishment, water/soft drinks, and a gift for the host when the event is in a private home.
 Often, bring an appetizer or bring your own wine are part of the event, which shares food and drink costs among members who actually attend the event.

-For the larger events, or one where the organizer desires Club sponsorship of a special feature such as live music or special food, the Board Event Coordinators must be involved at the earliest possible stage so that expenditures may be approved and lead-times accommodated.
+For the larger events, or one where the organizer desires possible Club subsidy of a special feature such as live music or special food, the Board Event Coordinators must be involved at the earliest possible stage so that expenditures may be approved and lead-times accommodated.

-The Club has a drink responsibly policy.
+The Graduates has a drink responsibly policy.
 We recognize that our location in wine country fosters an interest and taste for good wine, and it is often available at our events.
 When the Club sponsors wine, we will issue drink tickets to attendees in order to control the consumption of alcohol.
 We will always serve food with the wine.
-In these ways we try to raise safety-consciousness and avoid over-consumption.
+In these ways we try to raise safety consciousness and avoid over-consumption.

 Finances: